MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 !["DicomImport](/images/tutorials/image_processing/Dicommm.png "DicomImport")

-Then click Browse and select the new folder named *DICOM_FILES* where you copied the ZIP file earlier, then press Import.
+Then click Browse and select the new folder named *DICOM_FILES* where you copied the content of the ZIP file earlier, then press Import.
 You can see it in the below figure:

 ![Importing DICOM RT Data from the DICOM_FILES Folder](/images/tutorials/image_processing/Import.png "Importing DICOM RT Data from the DICOM_FILES Folder")

 Now add a `View2D` module and connect it to `DicomImport`.

-As shown in the Data Tree (middle pane), the imported DICOM RT structure includes:
 As shown in the Data Tree (middle pane), the imported DICOM RT structure includes:

 * **eByLuKOZoWxBUrIW** – An anonymized Patient ID.